Cash-Landrum UFO illustration

 Errata:

-And my Reference #24 contains an erroneous date of December 31, 1969.
-The error originated with the referenced publication (see it as archived in November 2022), but I should have recognized that this date precedes the C-L incident by 11 years!
-The C-L portion (alone) of that article appears to have been first archived on July 23, 2001, but the article's author tells me that she thinks she wrote it "during the very short period of time when I was freelancing for Texas Monthly, which was late 1996 and early 1997, but that is just a guess."
+2) In my References list, the Texas Monthly article by Pamela Colloff contains an erroneous publication date of December 31, 1969.
+The error originated with the magazine (see the article as archived in November 2022), but I should have recognized that this date precedes the C-L incident by 11 years!
+The C-L portion (alone) of that article appears to have been first archived on July 23, 2001, but Colloff informs me by e-mail that she thinks she wrote it "during the very short period of time when I was freelancing for Texas Monthly, which was late 1996 and early 1997, but that is just a guess."
+(Per her Wikipedia page, she ultimately became an executive editor there and, among other accolades, "has been a finalist for the National Magazine Award on multiple occasions and has won once.")